 - Tourism officer

-Events management is a fast-growing area and experience can be just as important as your degree subject for getting a job in the sector.
+Events management is a competitive area and experience can be just as important as your degree subject for getting a job in the sector.
 Experience in any role involving customer service will raise your profile, especially in hospitality or tourism.
 Many events organisations look for casual staff to help at their events, and this can be a good way to gain skills and build up contacts in the sector.

 Your extra-curricular activities can give you valuable experience, for example, organising the end of term ball or a fundraiser for a university society.
 In the run up to a large event, and during the event itself, staff may need to work long hours and be very adaptable, so any role where you can demonstrate an ability to work hard and think on your feet is useful.

 Search for placements and find out more about work experience and internships.